Mr. and Mrs. Is the Name

-Mr. and Mrs. Is the Name is a 1935 Warner Bros.
-Merrie Melodies cartoon directed by Friz Freleng.
-The short was released on January 19, 1935, and stars Buddy and Cookie as two mer-kids.
+Mr. and Mrs. Is the Name is a 1935 American animated comedy short film directed by Isadore Freleng.
+The short was released on January 19, 1935.
+It is the 43rd film in the Merrie Melodies series, featuring the titular song from the film Flirtation Walk, as well as the only appearance of Buddy in the series and in a color cartoon.

 Plot

-Mermaids sing to the audience about mermaids and fishes at play; they and some other sea creatures dance to the song.
-A young merman who resembles Buddy plays tag with a mermaid resembling Cookie, but she is offended when he "tags" her a bit too hard.
+Mermaids sing and dance to the titular song.
+A young merman who resembles Buddy plays tag with a mermaid resembling Cookie, but she is offended when he accidentally touches her buttocks.
 Buddy looks inside a sunken ship and drags Cookie to it.
 She gleefully adorns herself with jewelry she finds in a treasure chest.
 Meanwhile, Buddy finds some props in another trunk and does an imitation of Charlie Chaplin.

 Cookie finds a piano and plays the title song.
 The noise draws an octopus, who grabs her and swims off, with Buddy in pursuit.
-The octopus drops Cookie to fight Buddy, and does do so with some success until Buddy lures it into a pipe and ties the octopus's tentacles to a flange, then starts bashing the octopus with a battering ram.
+The octopus drops Cookie to fight Buddy, and does do so with some success until Buddy lures it into a pipe and ties the octopus' arms to a flange, then starts bashing the octopus with a battering ram.
 Cookie kisses Buddy; he blushes, then gets hit by the battering ram into her arms.

-Identity of the protagonists
+Home media

-The two mer-characters who find a treasure trove resemble Buddy and Cookie, but are not actually named.
-This may be Buddy's first color appearance, but whether it was intended as an official part of his sub-series is in doubt.
-It is frequently stated that Buddy was featured in 23 animated films.
-They would be 24 if Mr. and Mrs. Is the Name is included.
+The film is available on the Looney Tunes Collector's Choice: Volume 3 Blu-ray.